suchipi/quickjs/README.md

 hello!
 ```

 You can use this to create distributable binaries that run JS code without needing to use qjsc or a C compiler.
+Instructions [here](https://github.com/suchipi/quickjs/tree/main/src/qjsbootstrap).

 ## Changes to `quickjs-libc`: